razinrayees/git-neo4j-analyzer/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - **Neo4j** for the powerful graph database
 - **GitHub API** for providing comprehensive repository data
 - **Chart.js** for beautiful data visualizations
 - **Tailwind CSS** for modern styling

-## 📞 Support

-For questions or support, please open an issue on GitHub or contact [your-email@example.com](mailto:your-email@example.com).

----

 **Made with ❤️ using Python, Neo4j, and modern web technologies**